Types of Industrial Properties Vietnam 2026 Types of Industrial Properties Vietnam 2026

 R&D flex and office showrooms combine high-tech workspace, branding, and logistics under one roof to serve multifaceted business operations.

-R&D flex properties maintain a high-tech focus, requiring high parking, 25-40% site coverage, and a dock ratio exceeding 20,000 sq ft.
+R&D flex properties maintain a high-tech focus, requiring high parking, 25-40% site coverage, and a dock ratio exceeding 1800 m².

-Meanwhile, Office showrooms feature a retail front with a warehouse back, high-end finishes, 30-40% site coverage, and a dock ratio of about 10,000 sq ft.
+Meanwhile, Office showrooms feature a retail front with a warehouse back, high-end finishes, 30-40% site coverage, and a dock ratio of about 950 m².
 They combine functions under one roof, making them highly attractive.

-– Consumer-facing brands requiring showrooms plus back-of-house logistics.
+• Consumer-facing brands require showrooms plus back-of-house logistics.

-In Vietnam, flex properties are increasingly found in top-tier parks near HCMC, Hanoi, and Binh Duong to serve logistics and corporate image needs.
+In Vietnam, flex properties are increasingly found in top-tier parks near HCMC, Hanoi, and Binh Duong (now merged to Ho Chi Minh city) to serve logistics and corporate image needs.

 Multi-Tenant Industrial Buildings